YottaDB/YDBDoc/ProgGuide/isv.rst

 The SET command attempts to change the value of $ZGBLDIR to test.gld.
 Because the file does not exist, YottaDB reports an error and does not change the value of $ZGBLDIR.

 To facilitate application migration to YottaDB from other M implementations (for example to convert UCI and VOL specifications to global directories) in the environment specification, YottaDB provides an interface to translate strings to global directory filenames.
-With the exception of the function name, this facility is identical to that `used for extended references <./langfeat.html#optional-yottadb-environment-translation-facility>`_.
+With the exception of the function name, this facility is identical to that :ref:`used for extended references <opt-ydb-env-xltn-fac>`.

 .. note::
    Using this facility impacts the performance of *every* global access.
 Make sure you use it only when static determination of the global directory is not feasible.
 When used, maximize the efficiency of the translation routines.